PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 06:34:03
+Last updated: 2024-04-06 06:34:38
-Random Quote: Our country is vulnerable.
-We need new heroes. - Bucky Barnes
+Random Quote: Best way to catch the smart ones?
+Get an idiot working for them. - Jaime Kuykendall